aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/usage/usage.md

 ### Getting Serious

-To gain full access to webpack’s flexibility, we need to create a “configuration file”.
+To gain full access to webpack’s flexibility, we need to create a "configuration file".